fortrabbit/help/docs/access-methods.md

 After creating an Account on fortrabbit (e-mail + password) and having checked out the [Dashboard](/dashboard), there is more to explore.
 Read on to learn how to interact with services provided on fortrabbit.

-Services or actions which require authentication include:
+## Services which require authentication

 * Deploying code with [Git](/git-deployment#toc-usage)
 * Using [SSH](/ssh-uni)